josephsmithberger/XogotDocs/Documentation.docc/Releases/Preview-1.md

 * Fixes debugger breakpoints on built-in scripts (partial fix for #877).

 * Fixes an issue with array elements crashing the editor (Crashlytics).

+* Fixes a hang when activating certain resources on the inspector (reported on Discord).

 ## Build 1516